An interview on open source, programming languages, a thrilling career, and life in Silicon Valley

 I learned a lot from him during the interview, and we talked about his decision to change majors to pursue computer science, his first steps and projects in the world of software development, his passion for open source, and his experience working as a software engineer for some of the largest tech companies in Silicon Valley.

-Without much further ado, let’s jump to the interview…
+Without further ado, here's the interview…

 How did you get into software development?

 I was originally enrolled in a Mechanical Engineering course when I started studying at National University of Singapore (NUS).
 There was an introductory programming class that all engineering majors had to take, which was taught in C for my case.
 I was really afraid of programming at that time because I briefly learned HTML during my high school days and didn’t really get it.
 Keeping an open mind, I gave programming another stab and grew to really enjoy it!
 In my second semester, I took a more advanced data structures class and in my third semester became a TA for that class.